|San José State University|

 The sharp drop in IBEn after 50 occurs because a neutron shell is filled at 50 neutrons and additional neutrons have to go into a higher shell.
 The filled-shell numbers are known as nuclear magic numbers.

-The same effects occur for proton-proton spin pair formation on binding energy
+The same effects on binding energy occur for proton-proton spin pair formation.

 The effect of neutron-proton spin pairs is revealed by a sharp drop in incremental binding energy after the point where the numbers of neutrons and protons are equal.

-Here is the graph for the case of the isotopes of Krypton (proton number 36).
+Here are the graphs for the cases of the isotopes of Chromium (proton number 24) and Krypton (proton number 36).

 There is however another force that is not exclusive and is distance dependent.
-It corresponds to what is called the nuclear strong force but would be more appropriately called the nucleonic force, the force between nucleons.
+It corresponds very roughly to what is called the nuclear strong force but differs from that hypothetical phenomenon in essential ways and would be more appropriately called the interactive nucleonic force, the force between nucleons.

-If the incremental binding energy of neutrons decreases as the number of neutrons in the nuclide increases then it is evidence that the interaction of a neutron and another neutron is due to repulsion.
-That is to say, neutrons are repelled by each other.
+If the incremental binding energy of neutron pairs decreases as the number of neutron pairs in the nuclide increases then it is evidence that the interaction of a neutron pair and another neutron pair is due to repulsion.
+That is to say, neutron pairs are repelled by each other.